HugoNak240/ParcelReplicator/README.md

 ## How to use:

-Place files for replication into 'parcel' folder.
+Clone repository and place files for replication into 'parcel' folder.
 Application is able to present list of files.
 Start application and enter the required inputs:
   1. Workorder number (string)
   2. Sample Type (string)